20 Aug PPC vs SEO Individual or Integrated Strategies for Your Business

 We now know what SEO is and the benefits it offers.
 But what about PPC?
 How does it differ from SEO, and is it more advantageous?
 Let’s investigate it a little deeper!

 Pay Per Click (PPC) is a form of paid advertising pushed by Google.
 With this form of advertising, you only pay when a prospect clicks your ad or when you buy visitors from Google.
 This form of advertising is a fast way of gaining online traffic by paying or bidding for keywords that are directly related to your products or services.

-what are the pros of ppc?
+What are the pros of PPC?

 - Fast Results – you will see results in the form of clicks, traffic, and conversions, immediately after paying for your campaign.

-- More Control – you can set a fixed budget for your campaign, depending on your goals, and then analyze how many leads you’re getting from that campaign.
+- More Control – you can set a fixed budget for your campaign, depending on your goals, and then analyse how many leads you’re getting from that campaign.
 This makes it easy to control your spend and also easy to scale because you control the results based on how much money you invest.

 - More Relevancy – because with PPC you’re bidding to appear first in the search results, whatever changes Google may apply to its algorithm are of no concern to you.
 Sometimes, money is everything.

 “we’re experts when it comes seo and ppc”

 What are the cons of PPC?